ubuntu-mate/mate-dock-applet/README.md

 Depending on the distro, it may be necessary to install gir1.2-wnck-1.0 and glib2 development packages first.

-### Installation on Ubuntu Mate on a Pi 2

-This is a little more involved.
-First download gir1.2-wnck-1.0 for arm architechure from [here](http://launchpadlibrarian.net/160438738/gir1.2-wnck-1.0_2.30.7-0ubuntu4_armhf.deb) and install it with sudo dpkg -i.
-Then install other dependencies - sudo apt-get install git autoreconf libglib2.0-dev

-From this point the instructions above for compiling from source should be followed.

 ### Dependencies

 Depends on: